nikhil7e/ReitHI/README.md

     * `/Entities`, contains all of the entities used by the code, for example, Review, Rating, Comment, User, Course, Professor
     * `/Repositories`, contains all repositories used by the software.
 They fetch data from the database and hand them to the services.
   * `/Services`, contains all services and service implementations.
 * `/resources`, contains all of our HTML and javaScript code, along with all of the extra material such as images and font files.
+It also includes the applications.properties file that includes the applications configurations.

 ## Required setup to run the project:
-The available version shown above uses a database hosted on supaBase.
+The available version shown above uses a database hosted on SupaBase.
 The database contains a table corresponding to each repository and when setting up the database, please make sure to allow for null values since the data can be patchy.
-The data is scraped from https://www.hi.is/ using Web Scraper.but requires quite a bit of data massage since the course pages can vary a lot.
+The data is scraped from https://www.hi.is/ using Web Scraper, but requires quite a bit of data massage since the course pages can vary a lot.
 ## Additional information:
 * General rules for using the reitHÍ website:
     - Be respectful when leaving comments on courses.